 The field of artificial intelligence combines the best of statistical analysis and the complex algorithms of computer science, which makes it ideal for data scientists with an eye for creativity and mathematical genius.
 This discipline will deal heavily with data mining and data processing, which is what these following universities do best.
 The following list provides the best universities in the UK to study artificial intelligence:

-If you have a knack for statistical and predictive analytics, but don’t exactly want to be a computer science engineer, data science is the perfect track for you.
+If you have a knack for statistical and predictive analytics, but don’t exactly want to be a computer science engineer, a data science course will be perfect for you.
 The field of data science combines the best of statistics and computer science, taking the fun of analytical functions and applying it to programming.

 Data analysis is a dynamic field, and if you would like to be an expert in processing data, and making data processing more efficient, then a data science program is the ideal pathway.
 Data science programs will typically include topics on big data, data management, and computer programming.
 These universities hold Europe’s top five programs in data science.